 - The accusation must be made within thirty (30) calendar days of the time the student knew or should have known that there were grounds for the complaint/grievance. - The complaint/grievance shall be made only to a school administrator, professional staff member or the Superintendent. - The person receiving the complaint will gather information for the complaint form. - All allegations shall be reported on forms with the necessary particulars as determined by the Superintendent.
 Forms are available in the school office.
-(See also JII-EA - Student Concerns, Complaints, and Grievances Complaint Form.) - The person receiving the complaint shall preserve the confidentiality of the subject, disclosing it only to the appropriate school administrator or next higher administrative supervisor or as otherwise required by law.
+(See also 1-201 Equal Educational Opportunity and Non-Discrimination (students) Equal Educational Opportunity and Non-Discrimination Form..) - The person receiving the complaint shall preserve the confidentiality of the subject, disclosing it only to the appropriate school administrator or next higher administrative supervisor or as otherwise required by law.